Burzum

 Filosofem (1996)

-After discovering the brilliance of "Black Spell of Destruction" all those years ago, I embarked on a search to find any Burzum album I could.
-Back then, it wasn’t easy—finding Burzum records took far longer than I anticipated.
-In the meantime, I recorded my first Burzum song from the college radio show "The Haunted Mansion".
-The track was titled "Burzum."
+After discovering the brilliance of the song "Black Spell of Destruction", so many years ago, I searched to find any Burzum album that I could.
+Back then, it was very difficult and the search took longer than I had anticipated.
+In the meantime, I managed to record my first Burzum song from the college radio show, The Haunted Mansion, that I regularly listened to.
+This song was titled "Burzum".

 (9 Sept.
 2008)